Practical Nursing (Technical Certificate)

 Practical Nursing Program Technical Certificate

-The mission of the UAFS Carolyn McKelvey Moore School of Nursing is consistent with the mission of UAFS (UAFS Academic Catalog) by its design and program outcomes.
+The mission of the UAFS College of Health Science/Western Arkansas Technical Center Practical Nursing (CHS/WATC PN) program is consistent with the mission of UAFS (UAFS Academic Catalog) by its design and program outcomes.
 The nursing education program challenges students to think critically in an environment that facilitates educational mobility, personal growth, and a pattern of life-long learning.
-The nursing education programs alos challenge students to use evidence-based practice guidelines in the environment in which nursing is being provided.
+The nursing education programs also challenge students to use evidence-based practice guidelines in the environment in which nursing is being provided.

 PN Mission Statement

 The mission of the CHS/WATC PN Program is to provide a high quality certificate program for the western Arkansas service area, to prepare individuals with the knowledge, skills, values and attitudes essential for practical nursing practice and to pass the NCLEX-PN.

 - To prepare individuals with the knowledge, skills, values, and abilities necessary to function as licensed practical nurses, under the direction of registered nurses, physicians, and/or dentists, in a variety of settings;

 - To prepare individuals to sit for the NCLEX-PN; and

 The CHS/WATC PN at UAFS offers a technical certificate in practical nursing that combines classroom instruction with clinical experiences in the care of clients at local health care facilities.
 Upon successful completion of the program, graduates are eligible to apply for the National Council Licensure Examination (NCLEX-PN).
 The PN Program is approved by the ASBN.

 - Assessment and Intervention: Apply the nursing process and implement holistic care for clients in all clinical settings.

 - Communication Skills: Utilize therapeutic communications skills with clients in all clinical settings.